-- 1.1 A core team was responsible for the development, implementation and review of the School Drug Education Work Plan.
-See below this policy. - 1.2 All members of the school community will be regularly informed and consulted throughout the process of implementing the drug education program.
-This will be accomplished by the following- - Communication of education programs through Compass. - Provision of information for parents through meetings and/or information sessions. - Classroom activities and student consultation.
+- 1.1 A core team consisting of staff, parents and students was responsible for the development, implementation and review of the School Drug Education Work Plan.
+See Appendix 1 to this policy. - 1.2 All members of the school community will be regularly informed and consulted throughout the process of implementing the drug education program.
+This will be accomplished by the following- - New parent and student induction programs. - Newsletters and publication of policy. - Meetings and information sessions for staff and parents. - Classroom activities and student consultation.